ninjaaron/xonsh-quickstart/README.rst

 and ``$SHELL``, but also includes the assignment of arbitrary values to arbitrary names beginning with ``$``, which only exist for the lifetime of the current shell.
-These values are global, and they work in both command mode and Python mode.
-In command mode, their values will have ``str()`` called on them when they are converted into arguments, but they work like any other variable in Bash.
+These values are global, and they work in both subprocess mode and Python mode.
+In subprocess mode, their values will have ``str()`` called on them when they are converted into arguments, but they work like any other variable in Bash.
 Like Bash, these variables can be interpolated freely into strings.
 Unlike Bash, they don't require quoting for safety.

 .. code:: bash